-All employees hired into a position classification covered by this MOU on or after January 1, 1991, shall receive one hundred twenty (120) hours per complete year worked.
+All employees hired into a position classification covered by this MOU on or after January 1, 1991, shall receive one hundred twenty (120) hours per complete year worked of paid sick leave.
 Sick leave is accrued on a biweekly basis.
 Employees are limited to a maximum accrual limit of twelve hundred (1200) hours.
 Once an employee reaches the maximum accrual limit no additional leave will accrue until use of leave reduces the leave balance below the maximum.

 For employees who had more than 1100 hours of accrued sick leave on April 18, 2017, the City moved those hours above 1100 hours and placed those hours in a separate bank for each employee.
-Those hours will be part of the hours the employee can convert to service credit per Government Code Section 20965, as provided for in Article 23.3- Payout of Accrued Sick Leave upon Retirement.
+Those hours will be part of the hours the employee can convert to service credit per Government Code Section 20965, as provided for in Article 23.3-Payout of Accrued Sick Leave upon Retirement.
 There shall be no cash out value of those hours upon retirement and the hours shall be used solely for the purpose of conversion to service credit as noted above.

-3. Sick leave used shall be deducted from the employee's accrued leave balance on an hour-forhour basis.
+3. Sick leave used shall be deducted from the employee's accrued leave balance on an hour-for-hour basis.
 Per California Labor Code Section 233, employees are not subject to a waiting period for using earned sick leave.

-23.2 USE OF SICK LEAVE EARNED
+23.2.
+USE OF SICK LEAVE EARNED

 - 1. Employees unable to report to work for his/her scheduled shift shall either call, or have someone call his/her supervisor to notify the City of the absence at least sixty (60) minutes preceding the time he/she is scheduled, unless the employee became sick within 60 minutes of the start of the shift.
 If the supervisor does not answer at the time of the call, a contact phone number shall be left as part of the message regarding the absence. - 2.
 Sick leave may be granted for personal illness or injury, absences for medical, dental, and/or vision care appointments, or any other reasons as permitted by law.
-Sick leave may also be permitted to attend to an immediate family member (parent, child, spouse, registered domestic partner, sibling, grandparent, or grandchild as defined in California Labor Code Section 233) who is ill/injured or needs care as permitted by that law. - 3.
+Sick leave may also be permitted to attend to an immediate family member (parent, child, spouse, registered domestic partner, sibling, grandparent, grandchild, or designated person as defined in California Labor Code Section 245.5) who is ill/injured or needs care as permitted by that law. - 3.
 Employees must provide a physician's certification for any sick leave absence that occurs after the employee has used thirty (30) consecutive hours, or three (3) consecutive days, whichever is greater, that involves the illness of the employee or a family member. - 4.
-For death in family: Up to three (3) days of accrued sick leave may be used (on each separated occasion) in the event of death to a member of the employee's immediate family (father, mother, brother, sister, spouse, children, step-children, grandmother, grandfather, in-laws, registered domestic partners).
-An additional two (2) days' use of accrued sick leave may be granted by the Chief of Police if the funeral location is five hundred (500) miles or more (one-way) away from the City of Covina. - 5.
-Family Medical Leave Act: Employees may use sick leave to the extent permitted by the CFRA/FMLA for a serious health condition as defined by the FMLA/CFRA.
-Employees shall request such leave in accordance the City FMLA/CFRA policy. - 6.
-Each calendar year, an employee can use up to thirty (30) hours of accrued sick leave for personal leave with 1-week advanced notice.
+For death in family: Up to five (5) days of accrued leave may be used (on each separate occasion) in the event of death to a member of the employee's immediate family (father, mother, brother, sister, spouse, children, step-children, grandmother, grandfather, inlaws, registered domestic partners).

+- 5. Family Medical Leave Act: Employees may use sick leave to the extent permitted by the CFRA/FMLA for a serious health condition as defined by the FMLA/CFRA.
+Employees shall request such leave in accordance with the City FMLA/CFRA policy. - 6.
+Each calendar year, an employee can use up to an equivalent of three work days of accrued sick leave for personal leave with 1-week advanced notice.